basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 Without AI this would probably have become a week-long project that I would forever postpone.
 With AI, it felt plausible to get the first serious version done in a single sitting.
-My approach was to give ChatGPT 5.5 in xhigh mode SSH access to the live TrueNAS box and tell it, repeatedly and very explicitly, not to change anything.
+My approach was to give GPT 5.5 in xhigh mode SSH access to the live TrueNAS box and tell it, repeatedly and very explicitly, not to change anything.
-To be clear, this was not technically sandboxed read-only access.
+To be clear, it had root access.
-It had root power.
+At this point these models have become powerful enough that I trust them to follow explicit instructions.
 The safety boundary was instruction-following, narrow scope, and review.

 Not "please be careful."